 In a moment of full transparency, I will acknowledge that my thought after seeing sex addiction being brought up as a motive for a mass shooting was, “oh no, we don’t need this.”
 The legitimacy of sex addiction continues to be hotly debated in some circles and when horrible things happen and sex addiction is spoken about in conjunction with these horrific acts, it can add fuel to the debate fire.
-I spent the night pondering if I was going to write about the event and obviously decided to do so.

 I would like to start this post by saying that I am deeply sorry for the victims and their families.
 The tragedy of these violent deaths is compounded by the fact that many women who work in these massage parlors are victims of sex trafficking.
 I am also very sorry that the man who committed these crimes felt such despair that he thought his only option was to resort to such an extreme and violent act.

 As much of my work is in the field of forensic psychology, that is the lens through which I am viewing this.
 When a person commits a crime, there are both aggravating and mitigating factors.
 As I have no knowledge of the specifics in this case, I am going to speak in generalities.

 Mitigating factors are things that may influence the person to commit the act.
 They are in no way, shape or form an excuse for the commission of the crime.
 They are the things that can explain the underlying factors that drove the person to the final criminal act.